FascodeNet/alterlinux/docs/en/CHANNEL.md

 This is to exclude it from Git management and add your own customized channel.
 Finally, check the channel name that can be used as an argument by executing `./build -h`.

+### About duplicate channel names
+**Please DO NOT duplicate the channel name with or without `.add`!**
+Duplicate channel names are not considered in the script and can lead to unexpected behavior.
+In the future, if there are duplicates with and without `.add`, the policy with `.add` will be prioritized.
+Even if you deal with duplicate channel names in the future, the official channel will still be unavailable, so please DO NOT duplicate channel names.

 ## Specifications of each channel
 The main directories that make up the channel are airootfs and packages.